Marcisbee/radi/docs/index.md

 ## Plugin

-Plugin is a function that expects callback function that passes current Radi scope as a first argument to it.
-This way we can register plugins easily to current scope of Radi.
+Plugin is a function that expects a callback function that takes current Radi scope as first argument.
+This way we can register plugins easily to the current scope of Radi.

 ```js
 import plugin from 'radi'